jardahrazdera/arch-sway-setup/README.md

 Automated installation script for Arch Linux with Sway window manager

 ## ⚠️ Warning
-**Early development stage** - Not recommended for production use.
+**Early development stage** - Only at your own risk.
 Test in VM first.

 ## What it does
-- Installs base Arch Linux system
 - Sets up Sway (Wayland compositor)
 - Configures essential packages and dotfiles